 No-till Drill Parts & Equipment

-20% more wear-life than the next-best, which is our old standby from Ingersoll-Canada.
+20% more wear-life than the next-best, which was our old standby from Ingersoll-Canada.
 The Forges de Niaux takes it to the next level with a unique steel and special heat-treat process.
 Same dimensions as OEM.
+Replaces John Deere Part number N283804.

 Now available: Forges de Niaux’s superior blades for Case-IH Precision Disc 500 / NH P-2080 / 2085.
 Same dimensions as OEM, but with the greater durability of the Forges de Niaux!
 Harder on the periphery, for 20% greater wear life.
 Stays sharper longer.
 (Note: We don’t stock these in our warehouse; all orders will incur shipping.)